-As part of the interview series for OpenAI GPT-3 Guide, I interviewed Bakz T. Future.
+As part of the interview series on GPT-3, I interviewed Bakz T. Future.

 My background is in web development.
 I spent years building an independent web search engine which I successfully brought to market.
 I had a shoestring budget, but still managed to crawl the web (over 250 million websites), data mine, index the content, and build the frontend/backend interface for searching the information.
 It was like a mini-google, without 1,500+ engineers behind it.
 To my knowledge, I’m the first person to ever accomplish such a feat.
 I was proud of that experience and it continues to inform my work with GPT-3 everyday.